RathiRohit/surang/README.md

 ---

+### Known issues & limitations:

+- As WebSocket messages are used to transfer request & response information, response data with 'chunked transfer encoding' can not be handled correctly.
+To overcome this, Surang client will always send `Accept-Encoding: identity` header to local server, overriding any encoding headers from original client.

+- Large binary resources (like images & other media files) will probably fail to load over tunneled connection.

+---

 #### How is Surang different from [localtunnel](https://github.com/localtunnel/localtunnel)?

 'localtunnel' is great.
 It's open-source, free, supports multiple clients at once, and